South Florida’s Real Estate Market Red Hot A Year Into COVID Pandemic

 Jim Norton of Coldwell Banker Global Luxury, who represents properties from Brickell to South Miami and most of Broward, said the inventory of available homes is slim.

 He said the real estate market is “crazy.”
-He gets calls every day from potential home buyers and has to tell them inventory of available homes is super slim.READ MORE: Miami PD Needs Help Locating 80-Year-Old Martel Beresford Thompson
+He gets calls every day from potential home buyers and has to tell them inventory of available homes is super slim.READ MORE: 'Once In A Lifetime Event': Miami Beach Man Spots 5 Elusive Florida Panthers In Single Day, 4 At The Same Time

 He gave CBSMiami an example, saying, “We listed a house on Saturday.
 We had over 80 showings, 80 showings, the same day we had half a dozen offers.
 Of those half a dozen, five of the six were for over asking list price.”